TeeMonk/google-sheets-tables/README.md

 ```

 ### `addItem(item)`
 Takes table `item` object and appends it to the source sheet.
-If an item property does not match any of the table columns in sheet, cell is filled with `NOT_FOUND` value.
+If a table column in sheet does not match any of the item properties, respective sheet cell is filled with `NOT_FOUND` value.
 If there is no match for at least one property, new row will not be added.
 Returns `true` is operation was successfull, rerurns `false` if operation was not successfull.
 ```javascript
   var item = {};